- How to obtain Greek passport?

 The cost of obtaining Greek citizenship

 Without money, it is impossible to become a Greek citizen.
-Apart from renting or buying a place to live, you should also pay for the application for citizenship and other fees.
+Apart from renting or buying a place to live — no matter if it’s a large house or a miniature flat — you should also pay for the application for citizenship and other fees.

 If this is your first time obtaining citizenship in this country, your fee would cost 700 euros.
 You may also pay for consultation, notarization, and other services that can help you get Greek citizenship successfully.
 If you are applying for the second time, the fee would cost 200 euros.
 Stateless people and refugees who want to obtain Greek citizenship must pay only 100 euros, whether it is the first, second or the third time applying.